 Michael holds a Master’s of Music in Guitar Performance from Yale University where he was the recipient of a full-tuition scholarship and a Bachelor of Music from Stetson University.
 Additionally, he has recently completed the Doctor of Music degree at Florida State University, where he was a scholarship student of the world-renowned pedagogue, Bruce Holzman.
 In 2004, Michael was one of fifteen young guitarists chosen from around the world to perform for acclaimed guitarist Manuel Barrueco in a week-long summer masterclass at the Peabody Conservatory of Music at Johns Hopkins University.
-Michael’s principal teachers include: Charles Evans, Dr. Stephen Robinson, Kevin Gallagher, Benjamin Verdery and Bruce Holzman.
+Michael’s principal teachers include: Dr. Stephen Robinson, Kevin Gallagher, Benjamin Verdery and Bruce Holzman.

 In addition to his skill as a performer, Michael McCallie has earned a substantial reputation as a teacher of young children using the Suzuki Method.
 From 2006-2011, he transformed the fledgling guitar department at The Talent Education Suzuki School in Norwalk, CT from a studio of six students into one of the largest studios in the state of Connecticut.
 For his outstanding teaching at Talent Education Suzuki School, Michael was awarded two prestigious career development grants from Home Box Office in New York City.

-Michael’s students have received numerous accolades including prizes in international and regional competitions, including the Boston GuitarFest International Youth Guitar Competition, The Tallahassee Bach Parley’s Kids Go For Baroque Youth Competition, and The Southern Adventist University Concerto Competition and The Columbus State University Guitar Symposium's International Guitar Competition.
-Several of his students have been accepted into prestigious music schools around the country including The Mannes School of Music’s Pre-College Division and the Berklee College of Music.
+Michael’s students have received numerous accolades including prizes in international and regional competitions, including the Boston GuitarFest International Guitar Competition, The Tallahassee Bach Parley’s Kids Go For Baroque Youth Competition, The Southern Adventist University Concerto Competition and The Columbus State University Guitar Symposium's International Guitar Competition.
+Several of his students have been accepted into the guitar programs at prestigious music schools around the country including: The Berklee College of Music, The Mannes School of Music’s Pre-College Division and Florida State University.

 Michael McCallie has served on the faculties at Abraham Baldwin Agricultural College in Tifton, GA and Darton College in Albany, GA and was Artistic Director of The Seven Hills Guitar Series in Tallahassee, FL from 2012-2015.
-He currently serves on the Adjunct faculties at The Cadek Conservatory of Music, The McCallie School and Chattanooga State Community College.
+He currently serves on the Adjunct facultiey at Chattanooga State Community College.